microsoft/vcpkg-docs/vcpkg/reference/vcpkg-json.md

 ### <a name="dependency-default-features"></a> [Dependency][]: `"default-features"`

 A boolean indicating that the project depends on the 'on-by-default' features of the dependency.
-Defaults to `true`.
+Defaults to `true` if [depend-defaults][] is not set.

 In most cases, this should be defined to `false` and any needed features should be explicitly depended upon.